Wednesday, June 6 and Thursday, June 7, 2018.

 In addition to the supports offered by specific people, I can’t help but open this can of worms: I am also supported by my privilege as white and male.
 Well, I’m not opening the can.
 It’s already open and I’ve been eating right out of it with a spoon handed to me.
 Hopefully you read this entry It’s a Spiritual Journey, Ok?
 There, I Said It!
 In it I talk about how I keep recommending Roxane Gay’s Bad Feminist to people.
 Her perspective on privilege is basically: acknowledge it and accept it and move on.
 We don’t need to keep beating down ourselves and each other for being born into whatever situation we were born into.
 Feeling guilty, judging others who have more privilege than me, interjecting all the ways that I don’t have privilege to prove I’m oppressed – these are not actions to create an equitable society, or to level the playing field, or to promote justice and social change.

 In writing this, in no way am I making any assumptions that any of the lovely and generous people would react differently to me if I weren’t white.
 That’s not the point.
+People are kind, and I’m striving to accept their kindness at face value.
+I’m not calling out anyone’s individual race-based thoughts or feelings, but, rather, the oyster of a country I’m able to pry open with ease and generally without worry.
 I’m not out here to challenge people’s motives or enlighten them with my evolved ways.
 It’s just a shout-out of sorts.
 A neutral one.
 Not motivated by humorless, self-serving guilt.
 But…have I seen a person of color touring on his or her bike cross-country?
 No, I haven’t.
 I also haven’t seen many people of color in these small towns I’ve visited.
 A few, yes, but not many.

 Despite my skin color, I am cautious on this journey.
 Not just with the weather, but also with people.
 I am cautious, because I’m afraid sometimes.
 I am cautious, because I am a stranger.
 I am cautious, because I’m vulnerable out here so far away from the people who truly know me.
 I’m cautious, because it’s hard to trust people and take them at face value – and that’s because of where I live and because of the bad shit I have experienced in life that makes trusting others a moment-to-moment challenge.
 I am up to this challenge.